 In contrast, doing the same thing with Ptolemy (no SVG), the task

 manager reports 142Mb with a max of 142Mb.
 Running the same demo

 6780 ms. Memory: 117172K Free: 24710K (21%)

-#1 Updated by Dan Higgins over 11 years ago
+#1 Updated by Dan Higgins almost 12 years ago

 As I remember, the -Xss5m switch was included because setting the stack memory this way was needed to insure that several of our JNI based actors worked properly (the GARP ENM actors that run C code through JNI).
 So deleting that switch is probably NOT an option.

 Also, Kepler now loads actor info only when needed, so it should be roughly equivalent to Ptolemy's lazy evaluations in terms of memory useage.

 Another possible culprit for Kepler's memory use is the fact that documentation is included in the moml.
 This documentation increase the memory used by every actor.